dylanarmstrong/sandbox/README.md

 ## Sandbox

+### General
-Run adobe application with `sandbox-exec -f` to block access to LaunchAgents and LogTransport2.
+Run application with `sandbox-exec -f` to block access to files.

+### adobe.sb
+Run Photoshop / Lightroom blocking access to LaunchAgents, LogTransport2, and CrashReporter.